alikariminik/MyGov-Milestone-Project-3/README.md

 8. Click on "Cabinet".
 Check to see if the Edit and Delete Icons appear correctly.
 9. Add in a new Cabinet Member.
 Enter the form details and ensure that each input field meets their requirements and that no field can be left unpopulated other than Profile Picture (URL).
 After submitting the form, check that the new cabinet member shows at the bottom of the screen.
 10. Edit the details of the new Cabinet Member.
 Ensure that the updated details are reflected in the new Cabinet Members details.
-11. Delete the newly added in Cabinet Member.
+11. Delete the newly added Cabinet Member.
 12. Click on Rishi Sunak's Portrait to access his Cabinet_Member page.
 Check that the details from the API load onto the site correctly and that button to navigate back to the cabinet page works.
 13. Click on the other Cabinet Members to check this works too.
 14. Sign out.